Madhumalti Plant: Easy to care plants with pleasantly scented flowers

 Madhumalti prefers bright direct sunlight for at least 6-8 hours per day.
 Place them in spots with bright direct sunlight.
 The flowers have brighter colors when the plants are grown in good light conditions.

 The plants prefer being in warm, humid conditions.
 They grow best in temperate, tropical, and sub-tropical conditions where the climate is warm.
 The plants can survive in cold but will start to shed their leaves.
 During winters, try to keep them away from harsh cold drifts.

 The plants do not require any special care.
 They are quite hardy and can survive in any climatic condition.
 The plants can be pruned before the plants start to flower from June to September.
 Trim back the tips of the branches to have a bushier appearance.

 Fertilizers for Madhumalti Plant

 The Madhumlati plants do not require much feeding.
 Feed the plants during their growing period with a balanced organic fertilizer or compost.
 Do not use a nitrogen-rich fertilizer as it can encourage excess foliage growth.

 These plants are not prone to pests or diseases.
 The plants may be sometimes attacked by caterpillars or scales.
 They can be got rid of either manually or by using a mild pesticide.

 Overwatering of the plants can lead to root rot.
 Avoid overwatering of the plants and waterlogging to prevent root rot.

 The propagation is mostly done by cuttings.
 The cuttings are made during the rainy season.
 Take a healthy, green tip of the plant.
 Cut a 10-12 inch long cutting.
-Remove the leaves from the base and plant it in a potting mix.
+Remove the leaves from the base and plant them in a potting mix.
 Water the cutting regularly till the roots develop.
 It might take a month or so to develop roots.
 As the success rate is a little low take some extra cutting to ensure you are getting better results in numbers.